ECH0BOLT/Pokemane/README.md

 # Pokémane

+A Discord Bot allowing users to interact with their friends by way of Catching Pokémon, Trading, Battling, and more!

 Creators: Garrett Keaton, Hayden Duplantier, Spencer Malone, Jonathan Lagarrigue, Koby Ramsey, Brandon de Baroncelli

 How to Set Up: